rackerlabs/rackspace-how-to/content/cloud-servers/use-iptables-with-centos-7.md

 ---

 Beginning with Red Hat&reg; Enterprise Linux&reg; (RHEL) 7 and CentOS 7, firewalld is available for managing iptables.
-As a result, you either need to use `firewall-cmd` commands or disable firewalld and enable iptables.
-This article shows you how to continue using the classic iptables setup.
+As a result, you either need to use `firewall-cmd` commands, or disable firewalld and enable iptables.
+This article shows you how to use the classic iptables setup.

 ### Stop and mask the firewalld service